garrandall/popular-music-data/tracks/thinking-of-you-grandmaster-slice.md

 They'll have a table for one
 We'll have a lot of laughs
 While some sing the blues
-Oo i love you and i'm thinking of you
+Oo I love you and i'm thinking of you
 Thinking of you
 Dreaming of you and the warmth of your touch
 Visions of you